 - Making up time for Networking

 All of the above are part of the life of the 3 different types of musicians I mentioned above but some points are more valuable to one type than the other.

-For example, if you are singer songwriter you must put an emphasis on making up time for writing and making up time for mixing/producing + shows/tours.
+For example, if you are a singer-songwriter you must put an emphasis on making up time for writing and making up time for mixing/producing + shows/tours.
 For a working musician time for practice and for networking is essential etc.

 – Don’t noodle

 This is so important, especially for guitar players.
 The tendency we have just to grab a guitar and play the same usual blues licks or for a vocalist to always mumble the same melodies and sing it “safe.”
 By noodling, we don’t only waste precious time, but we also never learn and don’t actually make music.

-What I suggest would be always grab a guitar or any instrument and always try to play music.
+What I suggest would always grab a guitar or any instrument and always try to play music.
 Think about a melody in your head or about a musical phrase that you want to express and develop and work on that.
 Turn that into a nice piece, or perhaps in a song.

 – Set goals

 You may first think that but it’s actually not true.
-That’s cause in music you are your own boss and you put the goals based on what you want to achieve what will make you happy.
+That’s because in music you are your own boss and you put the goals based on what you want to achieve what will make you happy.

-Goals can be yearlong, months long and even daily.
-If it’s the time to release an album than give yourself 3 months of work on that and have other project stand by for the moment.
+Goals can be yearlong, months-long, and even daily.
+If it’s the time to release an album then give yourself 3 months of work on that and have another project stands by for the moment.

 You would be surprised to know that even creativity is sometimes a goal.
 Some people need to create a certain emotional state to write music, and that state is intentional.

 – Delegate to other musicians

 Aim to do what you do best, leave the rest to others.

 Being a musician with a day job means that you usually have an average income higher than the medium musician.
-If that is true than you can buy time with money!
+If that is true then you can buy time with money!